 7 Helping students become effective online learners

 Most students don’t have experience learning in an online format.
 They may be comfortable but not necessarily proficient online.
 Students haven’t chosen to work in this remote format and most would have chosen to be in a face-to-face class.
-You can ask them about their experience using a like this, which can be adapted to your own context.
+You can ask them about their experience using a Google Drive form like this, which can be adapted to your own context.
 As such, they could use help knowing how to work effectively online.

 Supporting Students as Self-Directed Learners